PioBeat/GravSupport/README.md

 Grav version support: 1.2.4 - 1.6.*

 Tested with:
-* PhpStorm 2018.2.*
+* PhpStorm 2018.3.*
 * IntelliJ IDEA Community 2017.2.*
 * IntelliJ IDEA Ultimate 2018.2.4

-The plugin is available in the [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/9971-grav-support)
+The plugin is also available in the [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/9971-grav-support).

 ## Install